 - LocationCranfield campus

 - Cost£1,850 Concessions available

-Course structureThis short course is delivered over the course of five days as morning lectures followed by afternoon lab exercises.
+Course structureThis short course is delivered over the course of five days.
 Delegates are given the opportunity in lab exercises to develop distributed cloud-enabled applications using industry standard software, and to deploy their applications on an openstack-based cloud platform.

 What you will learn

 IT infrastructures are increasingly moving to cloud-enabled platforms for a variety of reasons, including ease of management, the ability to respond to transient spikes in needs, and more attractive cost structures.
 Cloud computing provides organisations with a way to pay for only the computing the IT infrastructure that they need, when they need it.
 Taking full advantage of these systems requires specialised skills, as well an understanding of the financial and legal implications of moving from a traditional to a cloud-enabled infrastructure.